AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 Starting from Release 4.1, there are three options to connect to Transit GW with BGP:

  - AWS VGW
- - External (or 3rd Party) Router/Firewall
+ - External Device
  - Aviatrix hardware appliance CloudN

-"External (or 3rd Party) Router/Firewall" option allows you to build BGP and IPSEC tunnel directly to on-prem or in the cloud device.
+"External Device" option allows you to build BGP and IPSEC tunnel directly to on-prem or in the cloud device.
 It bypasses AWS VGW or Azure VPN gateway, thus overcomes the route limit by these native services.
-Follow the instruction in this link to complete Step 3.
+Follow the instruction in `this link <https://docs.aviatrix.com/HowTos/transitgw_external.html>`_ to complete Step 3.

 "Aviatrix hardware appliance" allows you to build BGP and IPSEC tunnel directly to on-prem Aviatrix hardware appliance.
 It achieves 10Gbps IPSEC performance and bypasses AWS VGW or Azure VPN gateway, thus overcomes both the